 The state of Arkansas offers keen gamblers a choice of two land-based gambling establishments: Oaklawn Racing & Gaming in Hot Springs and Southland Park Gaming & Racing in West Memphis.
 Both establishments offer a variety of electronic table games, reel games and poker machine options, while Oaklawn is home to horse racing events and Southland hosts greyhound racing.
 Unfortunately, the location of these casinos isn’t within travel distance for many keen players.
 The alternative?
 Playing and betting online.
 Let’s take a closer look at the gambling options available to Arkansas’ locals.

 With no actual law stating anything about gambling at online casinos, it is safe to assume that residents from Arkansas can place their bets online, without any legal repercussions.
 There are a number of online destinations to choose from, where players, living in Arkansas, can make safe and secure deposits and withdrawals.
-These include:

 Sports Betting Options